All Recipes - Easter Recipes and Entertaining - Salads - Spring Recipes and Entertaining

-Why we love this recipe for shaved asparagus salad
+Why we love this recipe for Raw asparagus salad

 Pair this simple salad with my grilled pork tenderloin or your other favorite grilled summer favorites for a quick weeknight dinner!
 Looking for more asparagus recipes?
 Click here!